Portrait of William Wordsworth by Benjamin Robert Haydon (1786-1846)

 Wordsworth, Coleridge and

 At the invitation of John and Azariah Pinney he moved with his sister Dorothy to Racedown Lodge on the Devon / Somerset border, and here met the poet Samuel Taylor Coleridge.
-He then moved closer to Coleridge at Alfoxden House, and they collaborated on and published Lyrical Ballads (1798, 28), which began with Coleridge’s Rime of the Ancient Mariner and ended with Wordsworth’s Tintern Abbey.
-For the second edition of the Lyrical Ballads (1800, 30), Wordsworth re-arranged the poems, added others of his own, and wrote a preface for the Ballads, which set out his theory of poetry.
+He then moved to Alfoxden House, closer to Coleridge at Nether Stowey, and they collaborated on and published Lyrical Ballads (1798, 28), which began with Coleridge’s Rime of the Ancient Mariner and ended with Wordsworth’s Tintern Abbey.
+For the second edition of the Lyrical Ballads (1800, 30), Wordsworth re-arranged the poems, added others of his own, and wrote a preface, which set out his theory of poetry.
 He expanded on these ideas in an appendix to the third edition (1802,32).

 Germany and the Lake District

-Later that year the Wordsworths made a trip to Germany with Coleridge, and, on their return, moved to Dove Cottage, Grasmere, in the Lake District.
-From about 1798 Wordsworth worked on a large philosophical and autobiographical poem, The Prelude, which was not published until 1850 (d).
+Later in 1798 (28) the Wordsworths made a trip to Germany with Coleridge, and, on their return, moved to Dove Cottage, Grasmere, in the Lake District.
+From about 1798 Wordsworth worked on a large philosophical and autobiographical poem, The Prelude, which was not published until 1850, the year of his death.

 Dove Cottage, Grasmere, now the Wordsworth Museum.
 It was known to the Wordsworths as Townend.
 Built in the 17th century as the Dove and Olive Bough Inn, the cottage was rented by the Wordsworths from 1799 until 1808.